pyxem/pyxem/docs/source/conventions.rst

 Atomic structures are manipulated in pyXem using the diffpy.Structure module and crystallographic conventions are therefore primarily inherited from there.
+Unless otherwise stated it will be assumed that a crystal structures is described in the standard setting as defined in the International Tables of Crystallography.
+[IUCr]

+Crystal orientations/rotations are typically described with respect to an orthonormal basis, which must be related to the crystallographic basis in a consistent manner [Rowenhorst].
+In pyXem it is assumed that these axes are related according to the metric tensor defined in a diffpy.structure.lattice object.

 Rotations